 LIQUOR LICENSING > RESIDENTIAL LICENCE

-Supply of liquor with or without a meal – Section 33(1)(b)
+Supply of liquor with or without a meal

-A condition that allows the sale of liquor for consumption by a patron seated at a table or attending a function where food is provided.
+This is a condition that allows the sale of liquor for consumption by a patron seated at a table or attending a function where food is provided.
 This condition allows a person to consume liquor while not consuming a meal.

 For example, a group of people who are not lodgers go into the premises and order a meal, however, two of them do not want to eat, but would like to have a glass of wine.